emyrael/Hybrid_CNN_VIT_Network/README.md

 ## Results:
-Our hybrid model achieves remarkable performance, particularly with the 4x4 patch size.
+Our hybrid model achieves remarkable performance, particularly with the 4x4 patch size and it was mostly trained on cifar10 and cifar100

 ## Usage:
 Easy-to-use scripts and notebooks are provided for training and evaluating the model on your own datasets.